-The churchyard surrounding All Saints' Church is an attractive green space situated in the south-west corner of the Conservation Area.
+The churchyard surrounding All Saints church is an attractive green space situated in the south-west corner of the Conservation Area.
 It is enclosed by a cobble flint and red brick wall has mature lime trees along the boundaries of the western half.
 Parts of the churchyard are allowed to grow to encourage wildlife.
 There are benches and an attractive green backdrop of rolling countryside south of the church.
 The churchyard has a private and quiet character that forms a reflective space.

 A number of ponds are dotted around the village often in the corner of fields and in private gardens, which are thought historically to have been used to water cattle herds.
-Two large ponds are located north-east of Ash Yard and smaller ponds can be seen on the east and west sides of The Street and west of Lower Hall Lane where a ditch is situated opposite Sharrington Hall barns.
+Two large ponds are located north-east of Ash Yard and smaller ponds can be seen on the east and west sides of The Street and west of Lower Hall Lane where a small stream is situated opposite Sharrington Hall barns along a small dip in the grass verge.